-The battle over healthcare has consumed Congress since summer and Democrats are anxious to focus on job creation and the economy before congressional elections in November.
+The battle over healthcare has consumed Congress since summer and Democrats are anxious to focus on job creation and the economy ahead of November congressional elections.

-The bills would extend coverage to millions of the uninsured and impose restrictions on insurers like requiring them to cover those with pre-existing medical conditions.
+The bills would extend coverage to tens of millions of uninsured and impose restrictions on insurance companies like requiring them to cover those with pre-existing medical conditions.

-The Senate and House of Representatives had passed separate bills last year and were working to merge them when Brown's election cut the process short.
+The Senate and House of Representatives had passed separate versions last year and were working to merge the two bills when Brown's election cut the process short.

-Democrats said they hope to end the process before the summit so they have a final product to offer and that their bills already include many Republican ideas.
+Democrats said they hope to complete the process before the summit so they have a final product to offer.
+They said they have incorporated many Republican ideas into their bills already.

 We have promoted the pursuit of a bipartisan approach to health reform from day one, Senate Democratic leader Harry Reid said.

-(Additional reporting by Donna Smith, Steve Holland, Susan Cornwell and Patricia Zengerle; Editing by Vicki Allen)
+(Additional reporting by Donna Smith, Steve Holland and Susan Cornwell; Editing by Xavier Briand)